tdilauro/Simplified-wiki/Annotations.md

 1. Your bookshelf links to your annotations feed.
 2. Sending GET to your annotations feed gives you a complete list of all your current reading positions.
 3. POSTing an annotation to your annotations feed adds it to the list.
+4. An annotation will be rejected unless its motivation is "bookmarking" (i.e. marking a single point in the book) and its purpose is "idling" (i.e. leaving the book to come back to it later).
-4. An annotation will be rejected unless it is the current reading position for a book for which the patron has an active loan.
+5. An annotation will be rejected unless it is associated with an identifier for which the patron has an active loan.
-5. Each annotation position has a permalink and sending DELETE to that link will remove the annotation.
+6. Each annotation position has a permalink and sending DELETE to that link will remove the annotation.
-6. A given loan can only have one current reading position for a given patron.
+7. A given loan can only have one current reading position for a given patron.
 A new reading position overwrites  an old one.
-7. When the patron returns a book their current reading position for that book is at risk, but is not immediately deleted.
+8. When the patron returns a book their current reading position for that book is at risk, but is not immediately deleted.
 (Because they might borrow the book again in the near future.)

 ## Possible database schema